SunsetFi/simply-openapi/packages/controllers/docs/api-reference/contexts.md

 ## MethodHandlerContext

 This context provides information about a specific method handler on a controller.
-As methods implement operations, it inherits all properties from OperationContext.
+As methods implement operations, it inherits from OperationContext.

 ### Properties